PCSX2/pcsx2-net-www/docs/troubleshooting/linux.md

 sidebar_position: 4
 ---

-Here are some known Linux-specific issue that can happen to PCSX2
+Here are some known Linux-specific issue that can occur.

 ### libfuse2